China media liken U.S. yuan bill to Great Depression act

-The latest volley from Beijing came ahead of a final Senate vote on the bill, set for late on Tuesday in Washington, which authorizes tariffs on goods from nations that deliberately undervalue their currencies.
+The latest volley from Beijing came ahead of a final U.S. Senate vote on the bill, set for late on Tuesday in Washington, which authorises tariffs on goods from nations that deliberately undervalue their currencies.

 Many U.S. lawmakers, trade unions and manufacturing lobbies say China keeps down the value of its yuan currency to give its exports an unfair edge in global markets.